Muriel's Wedding

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Muriel sits alone at a wedding reception in Porpoise Spit, watching others dance while she fantasizes about her own perfect wedding.
 She is isolated, overweight, unemployed, and invisible to her former high school friends who mock her behind her back..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Muriel is publicly humiliated when caught stealing from her parents and is told by her former friends that she's "a nobody going nowhere" and banned from their Hibiscus Island trip.
 This rejection becomes the catalyst that forces change..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.